-- Use of straw and other solid biomass resources in biogas production yields a lower energy output than if the same feedstock was used for thermal gasification and/or combustion. - The successful operation of biogas plants is relatively complex and requires large experience - The consumption of large quantities of biomass with low dry-matter content (manure) makes transport and sourcing radius a critical parameter. - Use of heat from biogas fueled decentralized CHP plants is dependent on the heat demand in the local district heating system.
-A low heat demand can otherwise limit operation during summer season.
+- Methane emissions from biogas plants are unavoidable but can be kept to a minimum if monitored and handled properly (e.g. cooling and coverage) [14] - Use of straw and other solid biomasses in biogas production yields a lower energy output than if used for thermal gasification and/or combustion - The successful operation of biogas plants is relatively complex and requires large experience - The utilisation of large quantities of biomass with low DM content (manure) makes transport and sourcing radius a critical parameter - Biogas plants without upgrading facilities often deliver the biogas to a CHP-facility or a gas boiler in the local district heating system.
+As the demand for heat is seasonally dependent, it requires a flexible operation or storage capacity, and may limit biogas production during summer. - Substantial road transport of biomass